Cloud Logging Checklist

 Where possible, invoke automated corrective actions based on alarms.

-Employ a simple, clear, top-level dashboard that focuses on the overal status of your service and key performance indicators.
+Employ a simple, clear, top-level dashboard that focuses on the overall status of your service and key performance indicators.

 Understand your mandated compliance requirements for log retention.